debevv/nanoMODBUS/README.md

 Platform functions can access arbitrary user data through their `void* arg` argument.
 The argument is useful, for example, to pass to read/write function the connection they should operate on.
-Its initial value can be set inside the `mbsn_platform_conf` struct when creating the client/server instance, and changed at any time via the `mbsn_set_platform_arg` API method.
+Its initial value can be set inside the `nmbs_platform_conf` struct when creating the client/server instance, and changed at any time via the `nmbs_set_platform_arg` API method.

 ## Platform endianness

-MODBUSino will attempt to detect the endianness of the platform at build time.
-If the automatic detection fails, you can manually set the endianness of the platform by defining either `MBSN_BIG_ENDIAN` or `MBSN_LITTLE_ENDIAN` in your build flags.
+nanoMODBUS will attempt to detect the endianness of the platform at build time.
+If the automatic detection fails, you can manually set the endianness of the platform by defining either `NMBS_BIG_ENDIAN` or `NMBS_LITTLE_ENDIAN` in your build flags.

 ## Tests and examples